datanav/docs/technical/customcrm-hubspot.rst

 ==============================
-Custom CRM to Hubspot Dataflow
+Custom CRM to HubSpot Dataflow
 ==============================

-Generated: 2024-09-11 07:43:20
+Generated: 2024-09-11 07:56:15

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Custom CRM to Hubspot.
+This technical document provides a detailed overview of the Sesam Talk data flow from Custom CRM to HubSpot.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Custom Contact to Hubspot Contact
 ---------------------------------